mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 MAY specify a particular draft version by suffixing the token, e.g. "qt-00" refers to the first version of this document.

-The concentrator can control the amount of connections bytestreams that can be opened at first by setting the initial_max_streams_bidi QUIC transport parameter as defined in {{I-D.ietf-quic-transport}}.
+The concentrator can control the number of connections bytestreams that can be opened initially by setting the initial_max_streams_bidi QUIC transport parameter as defined in {{I-D.ietf-quic-transport}}.

 After the QUIC connection is established, the client can start using the